Auto Union racing cars: Replicas

 For 2000, Audi commissioned a Type C Streamline, which in May 2000 raced around the banked curve of the famous Montlhéry circuit.
 This was 63 years after its premier at AVUS in May 1937, when Bernd Rosemeyer took a car of this type to a speed of 380 km/h on the straights.
 Now resident in the Audi Mobile museum in Ingolstadt, the car has appeared at various autoshows around the world, including the 2009 Goodwood Festival of Speed commemorating Audi's 100th birthday.

 In 2004, Audi announced the rebuilding of Auto Union Wanderer Streamline Specials.
 The three cars were built by European car restorer Werner Zinke GmbH.
 As part of the celebration, Audi Tradition commissioned a limited edition 1:43 scale model of the car, bearing the start number 17.
 The rebuilt cars also entered the Liège–Rome–Liège long-distance run 65 years after their original Liège-Rome-Liège runs.
 Two of the cars, owned by Audi Tradition, went on display in its Museum in Ingolstadt, while the third car is owned by Belgian Audi importer D'Ieteren.

+Auto Union Lucca

+After their great work on the Auto Union Type 52 in 2024, Audi rehired Crosthwaithe & Gardiner to replicate the 1935 Auto Union Lucca.
+This was an open wheel Type A car that was rebuilt and streamlined with an aerodynamic bodywork and larger engine, with enclosed rear wheels and slick disc hubcaps up front.
+The original car was named after the Italian city of Lucca, where on 15 February 1935, it set a world record of 199 mph on average over a 1 mile flying start for class C racers, with Hans Stuck behind the wheel.
+The replica Lucca is fitted with a 6005 cc v16 producing 520 hp, as the original was fitted with a 4969 cc v16 producing 369 hp.
+The replica of the Auto Union Lucca is meant to premiere racing at the Goodwood Festival of Speed 9 - 12 July 2026.